tjfulle/matmodlab/source/execution/mps.rst

    The following arguments are applicable to user materials

    *source_files* is a list of model source files.
-Each file must exist and be readable on the file system.
-If the optional *source_directory* is given, source files are looked for there. *depvar* is either the integer number of state dependent variables or a list of state dependent variable names. *fiber_dirs* is an array of fiber directions (applicable only to uanisohyper_inv models). *param_names* is a list of parameter names.
+Each file must exist and be readable on the file system.  *depvar* is either the integer number of state dependent variables or a list of state dependent variable names. *fiber_dirs* is an array of fiber directions (applicable only to uanisohyper_inv models). *param_names* is a list of parameter names.
 If *user_ics* is True, Matmodlab calls the user supplied SDVINI subroutine to initialize state dependent variables - otherwise they are set to 0.  *order* is a list of strings specifying the component ordering of second order tensors.  *response* is one of "mechanical", "hyperelastic", or "anisotropic hyperelastic" and is used to determine which type of response the model will describe.

    Examples::